DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 was marked by widely disseminated disinformation, often by the former president himself, his family members, and members of his government.
-In addition, delays in vaccine procurement, advocacy for unproven medications, and the absence of large-scale vaccination campaigns and few public education efforts by the national government.
+In addition, delays in vaccine procurement, advocacy for unproven medications, the absence of large-scale vaccination campaigns, and few public education efforts by the national government.

-During Bolsonaro's four-year mandate, disinformation networks were strengthened and intensified during the 2022 electoral campaign that led to the terrorist acts on January 8, 2023.
+During Bolsonaro's four-year term, disinformation networks were strengthened and intensified during the 2022 electoral campaign that led to the terrorist acts on January 8, 2023.
 While polls indicated Luiz Inácio Lula da Silva as the favorite candidate in the race,